quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 </body>

 <div style='text-align: justify' font-family: "Garamond", serif;>
 I'm thankful from the bottom of my heart for all of those who held me accountable, taught me how to deal with difficult people in a professional manner, and supported me in your unique ways.
-Thank you, all.
-<br><br>
 Here's to holding space for what matters most.
 </div>